 Boyle Fellow Blog: 100th Anniversary of the Wagner Act

-100 years ago today- July 5th, 1935- President Theodore Delano Roosevelt signed the historic National Labor Relations Act of 1935 (also known as the Wagner Act) into law.
+100 years ago today- July 5th, 1935- President Franklin Delano Roosevelt signed the historic National Labor Relations Act of 1935 (also known as the Wagner Act) into law.
 It empowered American workers with the right to organize, form and engage in collective bargaining into unions.
 This allowed them to improve their working conditions and, in the process, raise the standards of living for American workers and laborers.

 The Act was the culminating result of the bloody, violent strikes by union organizers for miners against steel conglomerate corporation Colorado Fuel and Iron that hired mostly poor immigrants under poor and unsafe working conditions.
 When the corporation refused to meet the demands of the union, they forced the strikers out of company towns and into tent colonies while “scabs” (replacement, non-union workers) were escorted to work by the Colorado National Guard.
 When the violence between the two groups inevitably escalated, it resulted in the tragic Ludlow Massacre.
 The massacre was where the Colorado National Guard and Colorado Fuel and Iron’s private militia attacked the tent colony of 1200 strikers and their families that killed twenty-one people including women and children.